 What are the limitations of EPS as a financial metric?

 EPS does not account for non-cash items, extraordinary events, or changes in the number of shares outstanding.
-It also doesn’t reflect a company’s cash flow or overall financial health comprehensively.
+It also fails to provide a comprehensive reflection of a company’s cash flow or overall financial health.

 How does EPS differ across industries?

 EPS varies significantly by industry due to differences in business models, profit margins, and growth rates.
-For example, technology companies often have higher EPS compared to retail or manufacturing sectors.
+For example, technology companies often have higher earnings per share (EPS) compared to the retail or manufacturing sectors.

 What role does EPS play in dividend decisions?

-A company’s EPS is a key factor in determining dividend sustainability.
+A company’s EPS is a key factor in determining the sustainability of its dividend.
 Consistently strong EPS indicates a company can afford to pay and grow its dividends over time.

 How can investors use EPS to evaluate growth potential?

-By analyzing trends in EPS over time, investors can identify companies with consistent growth in earnings, which may signal strong future performance and higher stock returns.
+By analyzing trends in EPS over time, investors can identify companies with consistent earnings growth, which may signal strong future performance and higher stock returns.